sophgo/libsophon/doc/guide_en/3_1_bmsmi_description.rst

      - Drivers are the channels through which the API interface accesses the hardware.

    * - Gmem
-     - DDR memory on card for TPU acceleration.
+     - DDR memory on card for Tensor Computing Processor acceleration.

    * - F
      - FAULT, fault status.